TechGorilla/ContainerHub/README.md

 # ContainerHub
-Catalogue of different TESTED container builds. \
+Catalogue of different tested container builds. \
 Docker is used for the operations.

 ## Docker commands Cheatsheet (as of 2021)